-Also known as vitamin B9, folic acid helps in the development of your baby’s neural tube and prevents brain and spinal defects.
+Also known as vitamin B9, folic acid is a prenatal vitamin, which helps in the development of your baby’s neural tube and prevents brain and spinal defects.
 Eating foods like leafy greens, fortified cereals or citrus fruits can help you meet the daily requirement.
 You can also get it from your local pharmacy in the form of folic acid tablets.

 “Pregnant mothers should take at least 400mcg of folic acid every day,” says Dr Jazlan.
 “If you’re planning to get pregnant, you should start consuming it at least one month before conception.”

 Protein is the basic building block of body cells and important for your developing baby.
 While getting enough protein is important throughout your pregnancy, it is especially crucial during your second and third trimesters.
 This is when your baby grows the fastest, and your organs get bigger to accommodate your baby’s needs.